shorthillstech/Pybanking/README.md

 ## Contributing to Pybanking

-We love your input!
+We would love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code